Skip advert

 What is a self-charging hybrid?

-The term 'self-charging hybrid' appears often in the advertising and marketing of certain models, but what exactly does it mean?
-Here, we outline the upsides and downsides of this technology
+The term 'self-charging hybrid' appears often in the advertising and marketing of car manufacturers, but what exactly does it mean?
+Here, we outline the upsides, the downsides and the future of this technology

 Lexus hybrid system screen

-You've likely seen or heard the phrase 'self-charging hybrid', which has been used by Japanese brands Lexus and Toyota in advertising their electrified models, as well as by South Korean manufacturer Kia.
-It describes a type of hybrid car employing a petrol or diesel engine in combination with one or more electric motors and a small battery that never requires plugging in.
+Over the last few years many car manufacturers have developed clever ways to reduce the emissions from their vehicles.
+For those not in the know, the way different brands refer to this tech can be very confusing.
+You've probably seen or heard the phrase 'self-charging hybrid' used by Japanese brands Lexus and Toyota for many years in advertising their electrified ‘hybrid’ cars, and more recently manufacturers such as Kia, Ford, Honda and Renault have adopted it, too.
+‘Self-charging hybrid’ describes a type of hybrid car employing a petrol or diesel engine in combination with one or more electric motors and a small battery that never requires plugging in.
 This type of car is also known as a 'full hybrid'.

 Advertisement - Article continues below